• CRIME BLOG

 The wheel was invented to get man to the beer and vice versa.
 These two were the pillars of modern civilization and, together, they were the catalyst for splitting humanity into two subgroups: liberals and conservatives.

-Some men spent their days tracking and killing animals to BBQ at night while they were drinking beer.
+Some men spent their days tracking and killing animals to barbeque at night while they were drinking beer.
 This was the beginning of what is known as the conservative movement.

 Other men who were less skilled at hunting and were called ‘vegetarians’, an early human word meaning ‘bad hunter’, learned to live off the conservatives by showing up for the nightly BBQ’s.
 This was the beginning of the liberal movement.